 Admission control

-Admission control is a fundamental cybersecurity mechanism that regulates which devices and users are permitted to connect to or access network resources and services.
-Before granting any access, this proactive security system verifies the identity of the requesting entity through authentication and confirms its authorized permissions, ensuring adherence to predefined security policies.
-Its primary objective is to prevent unauthorized access, enforce compliance with organizational security postures, and mitigate potential threats by ensuring only trusted and compliant endpoints interact with the network environment.
+Admission control is a cybersecurity mechanism that regulates which devices and users are permitted to connect to or access network resources and services.
+Before granting access, it verifies the identity of the requesting entity through authentication, confirms its authorized permissions, and checks compliance with predefined security policies.
+This includes pre-admission checks on device health, user roles, and network segment requirements to ensure only trusted and compliant endpoints interact with the network environment.